-The work of the Institute in its lake investigations consists chiefly of two major items: (1) the examination of the lake to determine the conditions for fish life and (2) recommendations for the improvement of these conditions.
+The work of the Institute in its lake investigations consists chiefly of two major items: (1) the examination of the lake to determine the conditions for fish life and (2) the recommendations for the improvement of these conditions.
 A general discussion of these two items follows.
-Reports on the individual lakes will follow this general report.